exemartinez/BikeRental-FDV/README.md

 Note: we don't expect any kind of application, just a set of classes with its automated tests.

 # Deliverables:
-The link to your repository
+The link to your repository  (this is the repository)

-#The proposed solution
+# The FORMER proposed solution (I'll do this more long term)

 1st.
 I will make a UML model, just to understand the problem.
 2nd.
 I will generate the basic class structure (...with the very same modeler, in this case I used "genmymodel.com").
 3rd.
 I will drive the development using the test cases, is slower, but still a lot of fun to code!
 4th.
 Iterate the 3rd step, until all the tests cases pass.

+# The proposed solution

+I'm going to simplify the problem, assuming things, so I can finish it on time.
+Assumptions:
+-There is just one type of bike.
+-There is no need to check stock.
+-The bikes must be rented for WHOLE numbers: weeks, days or hours...it can't be rented for one week and two days plus two hours.
+Nope.
+Out of scope.